yurovant/workshop-scope-closure/README.md

 # Scope and closure

-Unconventional slides for a workshop about scope and closure in Javascript for my colleagues.
+Snippets for a workshop about scope and closure in JavaScript